-Non-Executive Member Member of the Board Risk and Audit Committee (BRAC)
+Non-Executive Board Member Member of the Board Risk and Audit Committee (BRAC)

 Majed Al Ajeel has been a UPAC board member since 2005.
 He has also held various prominent positions most notably as Chairman of Burgan Bank from 2010 until 2022.
 He also served as the Chairman and Member of the Kuwait Banking Association during that period, and previously held leading positions such as Vice Chairperson and CEO of UPAC and served as a member of the Board of Directors of various other companies.
-Majed holds both a bachelor's and a master's degree from the Catholic University of America.
+Majed holds both a master's degree in planning and a bachelor's degree in architecture from the Catholic University of America.